-Final standard Current US GAAP Current IFRS The standard states that activation services are an example of non-refundable upfront fees that do not result in the transfer of a good or service to the customer.
+Final standard Current US GAAP Current IFRS transfer of a good or service to a customer. recognised systematically over periods that the fees are earned. separate component of the transaction.
+The standard states that activation services are an example of non-refundable upfront fees that do not result in the transfer of a good or service to the customer.
 The payment for the activation service is an advance payment for future communications services.
 In cases in which an upfront fee is not related to specific products or services, the fee should be excluded from the consideration that is allocated to the deliverables and recognised over the longer of the initial contractual term of the arrangement or the estimated period the customer is expected to benefit from the payment of the upfront fee (that is, the customer benefit period).
 When all or a portion of an upfront fee is related to a specific deliverable(s) within the arrangement, the upfront fee, or a portion thereof, should be included within the consideration that is allocated to the deliverables using the relative selling price method.
 Generally, activation fees for communications services are not a separate component of the transaction.
 The activation fees are generally recognised over the period the communications services are provided to the customer.